neandertech/smithy4s-deriving/README.md

 ```

-The `smithy4s-deriving` library is provided for Scala JVM and Scala JS (1.16+), and is currently compatible with smithy4s 0.18.16+.
+The `smithy4s-deriving` library is provided for Scala JVM, Scala JS (1.16+) and Scala Native (0.4.x), and is currently compatible with smithy4s 0.18.16+.

-Scala Native support will come after smithy4s upgrades to SN `0.5.+`, which will take time.

 ## Examples